-- 22. Describe applicant's experience in completing similar projects. - 23.
-Describe applicant's fiscal capacity to carry out the proposed project on a reimbursementonly basis. - 24.
-Describe all active state or other grants and the status of each.
+- 27. Describe applicant's experience in completing similar projects. - 28.
+Describe applicant's fiscal capacity to carry out the proposed project on a reimbursement basis. - 29.
+Describe applicant's plan for long-term operations and maintenance of the project (see Appendix I for requirements). - 30.
+What is the source of funds for ongoing operations and maintenance? - 31.
+Describe applicant's experience in managing other grant funded projects.